-I’m a big fan of the Xiaomi Himo brand as their range of compact and folding e-bikes always come across as being well-built and generally reliable.
+I’m a big fan of the Xiaomi Himo brand as their range of compact and folding e-bikes always comes across as being well-built and generally reliable.
 Himo electric bikes are also incredibly good value for money.

-My first impressions of the Himo Z20 is it’s identical in size to the C20 with the only obvious difference being the ability to fully fold the bike for ease of transportation.
+My first impression of the Himo Z20 is it’s identical in size to the C20 with the only obvious difference being the ability to fully fold the bike for ease of transportation.
 All of the components are the same including the motor and battery.

 Himo Z20 vs Himo C20

 So where does this leave the Himo C20?
 Well, if you don’t need a fully folding e-bike then it’s just fine.
-When you compare the Z20 vs C20 side by side there really isn’t anything in it.
-The bike components, motor, battery are all identical.
+When you compare the Z20 vs C20 side by side there isn’t anything in it.
+The bike components, motor, and battery are all identical.
 I would say if you don’t have a lot of space to store a bike where you live, and you frequent public transport then the Himo Z20 would be the obvious choice.
 Also if you want to be able to take your bike into your place of work, it will be a lot easier with the folding version.
 Below I will quickly run through the specifications of the Z20.

 As I’ve mentioned above, there doesn’t appear to be any major in the electric components used between the Z20 and C20.
-Both bikes use the same 250w rear hub motor and same capacity battery.
+Both bikes use the same 250w rear hub motor and the same capacity battery.
 The battery design on the Z20 is different as it fits inside the frame and can be removed when the bike is folded.
 The battery on the C20 is externally integrated into the main beam of the frame.

 The 250w brushless geared rear hub motor will provide solid assistance on all but the steepest of hills.
-There are 3 different levels of assistance to choose from – ‘0’ means no assist whatsoever, ‘1’ is pedal assist and will provide 30-70% of the total power available, ‘3’ is full power mode and will only work using the throttle control.
-In this mode the pedal assist ceases to function but the throttle will provide 100% of the available power on demand.
+There are 3 different levels of assistance to choose from – ‘0’ means no assist whatsoever, ‘1’ is pedal assist and will provide 30-70% of the total power available, and ‘3’ is full power mode and will only work using the throttle control.
+In this mode, the pedal assist ceases to function but the throttle will provide 100% of the available power on demand.
 This means you can cruise on the flat without having to pedal at all, or you can choose to pedal and use the throttle to add assist as and when you need it.

 The pedal assist is provided via a cadence sensor, which measures pedal rotation, meaning that if you are in level ‘1’ then as soon as you start pedalling the e-assist will kick in and stop when you stop pedalling – it should be noted that there is always a short ‘overrun’ when pedalling stops.

 The 36v 10Ah (360Wh) battery is neatly concealed inside the frame and can be easily removed for charging when the bike is folded.
 The claimed range of 50 miles is in my opinion a little optimistic, although if a combination of level ‘1’ and ‘0’ assist are used it would be possible to achieve this.
-When used in full-power mode (level ‘3’) battery range would be reduce to under 30 miles, especially if there is no pedalling input from the rider.
+When used in full-power mode (level ‘3’) battery range would be reduced to under 30 miles, especially if there is no pedalling input from the rider.

-The clear LCD display has the same functionality as the C20 and displays battery range, assist mode and has a trip function.
+The clear LCD has the same functionality as the C20 and displays battery range, assist mode and has a trip function.